 Our standard teabags (non-pyramid bags) i.e. Dilmah Premium, Ceylon Green Tea and Infusions are composed mostly of natural cellulose fibres which contain no plastic coating such as epichlorohydrin and do not use chemical paper bleaching.
 Currently, these tagless teabags which do not use a staple or string to seal the bag contain 2% of polypropylene fibres used only for the heat seal that joins the bag together.
-These polypropylene fibres are a food-safe material which does not leech into water (like nylon or PET).
+These polypropylene fibres are a food-safe plastic which does not leech into water (like nylon or PET).
 For environmental reasons however, some choose to use loose leaf tea or organic teabags.
-This means our tagless teabags are not yet compostable or biodegradable yet but the imminent move to PLA material will eliminate the need for this 2% of polypropylene fibres as PLA can also be heat sealed.
-Our outer packaging and sachets for individually wrapped tea bags are not currently biodegradable but our cardboard packaging is recyclable.
+This means most of our tagless teabags are not yet free of non-biodegradable fossil-fuel based plastic but the imminent move to PLA material will eliminate the need for these polypropylene fibres as PLA can also be heat sealed.
+Our sachets for individually wrapped tea bags are not currently biodegradable but our cardboard packaging is recyclable.
 The inner foil wrapper/pouch used in most of our products is crucial in maintaining the airtight freshness so important in tea but is not currently biodegradable as it uses a thin film of plastic-lined foil.
-However, that is soon moving to a new plastic-free alternative as well.
+However, that is soon moving to a PLA alternative as well.
 Our new Ceylon Bold product is the first of our tagless teabag products to move to entirely PLA material including the teabags and the inner pouch used to keep the teabags extra fresh.
 Our Dilmah Premium, English Breakfast and Earl Grey products will be moving to this soon as well (these 100's and 50's are packed on a different packaging line using different machinery so the 80's pack of Ceylon Bold was able to be launched sooner).

 Our Organic range tea bags are free of plastics but unfortunately, these are not widely available in the New Zealand market at present.